AstrolabDAO/docs/developers/contracts.md

 ## Help

 Need help?
-Comme to the [Discord](https://discord.gg/bEcwmegMPt) and we'll answer your questions!
+Come to [Discord](https://discord.gg/bEcwmegMPt) and we'll answer your questions!